nikitavoloboev/moonbit/src/mdx/projects.md

 I plan to write a lot more Alfred and [Raycast](https://www.raycast.com) extensions.

+## Preferred tech stack

+Web apps/sites are all built with Solid/TypeScript.
+Database uses EdgeDB served via Grafbase GraphQL.
+Local first architectures.
+Using Tauri/Rust for desktop apps.
+SwiftUI for mobile apps.
+With some Go servers.

 ## My macOS and iOS workflow

 I share fully my [macOS/iOS personal setup](https://github.com/nikitavoloboev/config).
 Where I share which apps/CLIs/configs I use and love.
 I [describe my workflow more extensively](https://wiki.nikiv.dev/sharing/my-workflow) in wiki and [course](https://macos.nikiv.dev).
-[Karabiner](https://wiki.nikiv.dev/macOS/apps/karabiner/) is life changing.

 And I made a [Telegram group](https://t.me/joinchat/BBKnQU4_rty6_942PFbPbw) to discuss all things automation on macOS/iOS.